nozhanb/policeCar/README.md

 # 2. Darkflow Car Detection
-In order to train and run Darkflow on your own custom dataset, you need to have the required files and directories [Correct this part ]
+In order to train and run Darkflow on your own custom dataset, you need to have the required files and directories [make sure these are the required directories].

 - ___annotations___ directory
 - ___bin___ directory